issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 .. admonition:: Specify ScaLAPACK

   CMake detects your ScaLAPACK library automatically but may fail.
-In this case, you can specify the ScaLAPACK library (``<path>/lib/libscalapack.so``) by the following way,
+In this case, you can specify the ScaLAPACK library (``<path>/lib/libscalapack.so``) in the following way,

   ::